jenessawhite/BestBuyNative/README.md

 0. Clone this repo to your computer.
 (You'll need Xcode to be able to work on this)

-1. From the command line, run `react-native run ios` within this project.
+1. From the command line, run `react-native run-ios` within this project.

 2. Open a new tab in your terminal.
 Clone the [Best Buy API Playground](https://github.com/bestbuy/api-playground)